13 Jul Guide to First Steps in Your Dream Career Building

 However, before we even get on to your career path here, make yourself a priority.
 You can’t get the best out of your career building if you’re not feeling great.
 So, make your body and mind the number one focus with these tips;

 - Know your energy levels – and use them.
 Take some time to notice when your most productive hours are in the day, and work with them.
-To get specific, use some of these tools to perfect your workday productivity.

 - Know how much sleep you need – and commit to getting it.
 Whether it’s 5 hours or 12, listen to your body and give it what it needs to thrive.